 The same problem exists with the color picker implementation twitter uses.

 Picking orange when you wanted red changes the way people experience your profile page.
 Picking pink when you wanted red could even be embarrassing.
-Picking pink links to go with an orange background will result in something that could have been found on a myspace account of a 14 year old.

 Fixing the color picker